Johnson Controls to present at - GuruFocus.com

 CORK, Ireland, Feb.
 7, 2023

 CORK, Ireland, Feb.
-7, 2023 /PRNewswire/ -- Johnson Controls International plc (NYSE: JCI), the global leader for smart, healthy, and sustainable buildings, will present at the Barclays Industrial Select Conference in Miami Beach, Florida.
+7, 2023 /PRNewswire/ -- Johnson Controls International plc (NYSE: JCI), the global leader for smart, healthy, and sustainable buildings, will present at the Citi's 2023 Global Industrial Tech and Mobility Conference in Miami Beach, Florida.
 Chairman and Chief Executive Officer, George Oliver, will participate on Wednesday, Feb.
-22, 2023, at 8:35 a.m.
+22, 2023, at 3:30 p.m.
 EST.

 A live webcast of the presentation will be available on the company's website at: http://investors.johnsoncontrols.com/news-and-events/events-and-presentations.